Why do we measure how long kids stay in the hospital after spinal fusion surgery?

 Our team follows care guidelines that are proven to get kids home faster after spine surgery.
-The guidelines include a specific plan for pain management.
+The guidelines include a specific plan for pain management that helps reduce the amount of prescription narcotic medication patients need and the amount of time they need it.
 And, under the care of experienced physical therapists, patients can get out of bed to walk shortly after surgery.
 This approach allows for muscle movement, which decreases stiffness.
 It also helps patients improve their breathing.

 When can my child return to activities and sports after spinal fusion surgery?

 Our pediatric spine surgeons use techniques that provide strong fixation of the spine, allowing kids to return to sports and activities sooner.
 Most patients can resume their normal routine after their first checkup with the spine surgeon, which typically occurs approximately one to two months after surgery.

 Patients and families learn what to expect before, during and after the surgery when they attend our pre-surgery spine class.
 Additional support is available through our nurse line at 720-777-6962.